 What is a heat pump dryer?

-How do heat pump dryers work?
+How does a heat pump dryer work?

+The heat pump system used in dryers is the inverse to that used in refrigerators and air conditioners.
 Some refrigerant fluid (or air) absorbs heat in an evaporator and is then compressed to a high temperature.
 It then travels to the condenser and releases its heat, before being expanded and returning back to the original evaporator to absorb more energy.

 How much do heat pump dryers cost?